 In addition to numerous published journal articles, Professor Mitchell’s first book, entitled VÉNUS NOIRE: Black Women & Colonial Fantasies in 19th-Century France was published with University of Georgia Press in January of 2020.
 It was named by the African American Intellectual History Society as one of "The Best Black History Books of 2020" and by The Guardian in 2021 as one of the "best books about sex."

 Before joining the CI faculty in 2016, Professor Mitchell was a full-time faculty member at DePaul University in Chicago.

 - HIST 414 Women and Gender in History

 - HIST 300 The Historian's Craft

 - HIST 499 Capstone in History

-The African Diaspora in France and the United States, European History, late 18th and early 19th Century Paris, Race and Gender, Popular Culture, Representations, Sexuality and Colonialism, Women’s History
+The African Diaspora in France and the United States, European History, late 18th and early 19th Century Paris, Race and Gender, Popular Culture, Scandals and Spectacles, Representations, Sexuality and Colonialism, Women’s History